-Discover Jaipur's cultural gems, from royal palaces and historic forts to bustling bazaars and sacred temples.
+Discover the Pink City's greatest cultural gems—from majestic royal palaces and historic forts to bustling bazaars and sacred temples.

 Historic gateway to the walled city of Jaipur, named after the road leading to Ajmer and featuring traditional Rajasthani architecture..